Ghent University Goes Blended

 Blend@UGent is a well-considered and well-aligned mix of online and on-campus education.
 This means students actively work with learning contents, both individually and in interaction with each other and lecturers.

-Ghent University transforms its learning environment into a blend of activating, evidence-based education, learning opportunities and evaluation methods, both online and on campus.
+Ghent University redesigns its learning environment into a blend of active, evidence-based teaching, learning opportunities and assessment methods, both online and on campus.

 Opportunities and challenges

-Ghent University transforms its learning environment into a blend of activating, evidence-based education, learning opportunities and evaluation methods, both online and on campus.
+Ghent University redesigns its learning environment into a blend of active, evidence-based teaching, learning opportunities and assessment methods, both online and on campus.
 In doing so, Ghent University aims to:

 • offer optimal learning opportunities

-Given that, in a blended learning environment, students are pushed more towards independence and self-management, additional attention and care should be given to:
+Given that, in a blended learning environment, students are pushed more towards independence and self-management, additional focus and care should go to:

 The crucial role of lecturers

 Lecturers will not only take on the role of content experts, but also the role of developers/facilitators and supervisors/coaches.
-Lecturer orchestrate students’ learning process by offering them content and structure, by monitoring and guiding their learning process and by aligning all learning activities.
+Lecturers orchestrate their students’ learning process by offering them content and structure, by monitoring and guiding their learning process and by aligning all learning activities.

-To this end, educational technology will be used as a well-considered tool, but it will not replace the lecturer.
-On the contrary, “the best app is the lecturer”.
-In turn, the study programme (i.e. all actors involved in education such as (the chair of) the Study Programme Committee, all lecturers, members of the Education Quality Control Unit, schedulers, members of the Faculty Educational Services, student representatives, etc.) monitors the cohesion within the organisation of the education and the quality of the design process.
+To this end, we introduce educational technology as a well-considered tool, but never as a replacement for the lecturer.
+On the contrary, we still firmly believe that “the best app is the lecturer”.
+The study programme (i.e. all actors involved in education such as (the chair of) the Study Programme Committee, all lecturers, members of the Quality Assurance Unit, schedulers, members of the Faculty Education Support Services, student representatives, etc.), in turn, makes sure that there is cohesion in the organisation of education and monitors the quality of the design process.

 Blended education, learning and assessment activities